 Buyer Beware: Generic Logo Design Audree | July 13th, 2010

 Finding a great logo design for your business is an important part of creating your brand identity.
-You want to have a logo design that is simple, memorable, and a good representation of what you do.
+Sure, a great company name is important, but you’ll also want to have a design that is simple, memorable, and a good representation of what you do.
 Many people, in an effort to appear modern, choose a current design trend for their logo.
 One risk when following trends is that your logo could quickly get lost in a sea of similar logos out there on the web and in print.
 Trendy logos can also quickly become outdated.

 We created this guide to help buyers recognize design elements that are overused in logo design.
 From swooshy people, to “green” icons, to geometric shapes – there are many graphics that are seen in one form or another everywhere you look.
 The challenge is to get a great logo that will help your company stand out from the crowd rather than getting lost in the crowd.
 The key to success is knowing your company, and communicating with designers to find just the right look, while avoiding the overdone trends shown below.